janaama/AfricanAmericanLit/Documentation/MCD_documentation.md

 ## Notes on Data Source and Coding

 - Primary source: Wikipedia biographies and list pages.
-- Record uncertainty: if an attribute is missing, leave null and keep a source note when possible.
+- If an attribute is missing, leave null and keep a source note when possible.
-- Controlled vocabularies: use enumerations for `genre`, `organisation.type`, `movement.name` where feasible.